 Since the purchase of HostGator, some customers have become frustrated with their quality of service.
 Some have noticed a delay in response time when submitting tickets.
 Also with accounts being moved from SoftLayer to the EIG data center in Provo, UT there has been an increase in customer complaints.
 On the outside, HostGator among most of EIG’s other acquisitions have remained the same, while all the changes took place on the administration and technical side of things.
 It is possible that HostGator is not the same company we once knew to be reliable and performance-based.

-The Sad Truth – With EIG owning a number of the top web hosting companies in the industry; even if you are dissatisfied with one host and choose to switch to another; there’s a good chance that you might still end up with a company owned by EIG.
+The Sad Truth – With EIG owning a number of the top web hosting companies in the industry; even if you are dissatisfied with one host and choose to switch to another; there’s a good chance that you might still end up with a company owned by EIG (see full list of EIG brands above).
 A really good business model to have for EIG.

 Update… On 10/31/2014 EIG purchased Arvixe.